UnrealSolutionsLtd/RuntimeVideoRecorderLibs/README.md

 # RuntimeVideoRecorder Documentation

+UPD: This plugin is currently on hold.
+I am investigating how to resolve licensing issues.
+Stay tuned

 ## How to use Runtime Video Recorder (Unreal plugin)

 Go to any Blueprint, grab reference to RuntimeVideoRecorder and call Start/Stop recording.
 You can provide desired width, height and fps if needed.
 Example: